jamiehighfield/windowscredentialprovider/README.md

 Nonetheless, even when using COM interopability and platform invocation, the .NET equivalent interfaces created aren't very friendly for a managed language.
 This project builds on this by creating an object-oriented and functional API.

+## Installation

+This library can be installed either by compiling the source yourself or by installing the NuGet package.

+`Install-Package Windows-Credential-Provider`

 ## License Information

 Versions 1.x are issued under the MIT license.
 There are no restrictions on the use of the software, except that the MIT license must be attributed to any open-source or commercial redistributions of the software. *The MIT license was chosen for this software to protect commercial interests in the use of the software, whilst at the same time, enabling the software to be used freely in open-source projects.*